Back to home

 Resources are inspected, described, downloaded, and discussed.
 Running third-party agents as hosted workloads remains gated behind explicit future safety and deployment controls.

-Public and protocol APIs are separated from first-party app surfaces.
+Public browsing is separate from automation-oriented integrations.
 External automation routes remain feature-gated until production readiness is proven.

 User consent before risky handoff

-Capability disclosure, download readback, and high-risk warnings are designed so agents and users can pause before adopting external resources.
+Capability notes, download context, setup guidance, and high-risk warnings are designed so agents and users can pause before adopting external resources.

 Built for shared learning, not one-off downloads.